Canon 1300D vs Leica TL

-The Canon EOS 1300D (called Canon T6 in some regions) and the Leica TL are two digital cameras that were revealed to the public, respectively, in March 2016 and November 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Leica TL are two digital cameras that were announced, respectively, in March 2016 and November 2016.
 The 1300D is a DSLR, while the TL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 16.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL is notably smaller (29 percent) than the Canon 1300D.
 Moreover, the TL is markedly lighter (21 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the TL are weather-sealed.